 Medicare may seem overwhelming at first, but when you boil it down to its most basic elements, it’s much easier to understand.
 That’s what we’ve done here.

 Medicare is the federal health insurance program for people 65 years of age or older regardless of their income or medical history.
-Most people age 65 and older are entitled to Medicare Part A if they or their spouse have made payroll tax contributions for 10 or more years.
+Most people get PART A premium free if you or your spouse paid FICA taxes at least 10 years (40 quarters).
 Note that you qualify for Medicare at age 65, even if your Social Security Full Retirement Age is older than 65.

 People under 65 who receive Social Security Disability Insurance (SSDI) generally become eligible for Medicare after a two-year waiting period.
 People who have End Stage Renal Disease or Lou Gehrig’s disease become eligible for Medicare when they begin receiving SSDI benefits.

 The two original parts of Medicare are Part A (Hospital Insurance) and Part B (Medical Insurance).
 Part A helps cover inpatient hospital stays, skilled nursing facility stays, home health visits, and hospice care.
 Part B helps cover visits to doctors, outpatient services, preventive services, and intermittent home health visits.
 In general, after you pay the deductible, Part B pays for 80% of the Medicare-approved amount for covered services.
 For Part A there are deductible amounts for hospitalization and skilled nursing facility stays.

 While most people do not have to pay a premium for Part A, Part B coverage requires a monthly premium.
 If you’re still working and receiving health care coverage through your employer or spouse, it is recommended you delay enrolling in Medicare Part B until about three months before your coverage ends.
 In any case, you should sign up for Medicare Part A about three months before reaching age 65.